SciML/SciMLDocs/docs/src/showcase/blackhole.md

 ## Automating the Discovery of Relativistic Equations from Newtonian Physics

 Now let's learn the relativistic corrections directly from the data.
-To define the UDE, we will define a Lux neural network and pass it into our Newtonian Physics + Nerual Network ODE definition from above:
+To define the UDE, we will define a Lux neural network and pass it into our Newtonian Physics + Neural Network ODE definition from above:

 ```@example ude
 NN = Lux.Chain((x) -> cos.(x),